DennisSchenkel/sessionminds-frontend/README.md

 **ToolListItem.jsx**
 The ToolListItem.jsx component is used in the following places:

-- Lists for tools on the home page
+- Lists of tools on the home page
-- Lists for tools on the tools page
+- Lists of tools on the tools page
-- Lists for tools on the search results page
+- Lists of tools on the search results page
 - On the page of each specific topic with the listed associated tools
 - The contributors profile page as tools created by given user